Oiran Night Rock Parade in Asakusa

 Step back into the Edo period right in the heart of Tokyo, Asakusa, the Birthplace of Traditional Popular Entertainment!

-Free Oiran Night Rock in Tokyo
+Oiran Night Rock in Asakusa, Tokyo

 The show runs from 9:00 PM to 9:30 PM, and it’s completely free to watch!

-Free Oiran Dochu
+Free Oiran Dochu in Asakusa, Tokyo

 The event begins with a traditional Oiran Dochu – a slow, elegant procession where beautifully dressed oiran (courtesans from the Edo period) walk through the street.
 Once they reach the stage, the atmosphere changes: modern rock music plays, and a vibrant performance begins!